petrostrak/rust-by-example/20_std_misc/README.md

 The method `lines()` returns an iterator over the lines of a file.

 `File::open` expects a generic, `AsRef<Path>`.
 That's what `read_lines()` expects as input.
+## Child processes
+The `process::Output` struct represents the output of a finished child process, and the `process::Command` struct is a process builder.